szabgab/perlmaven.com/books/perl-testing/src/test-reporting/tap-html.md

 The simplest way to generate nice reports is to use [TAP::Formatter::HTML](https://metacpan.org/pod/TAP::Formatter::HTML).
-Instead of running prove alone, you can pass it a class implementing formattion options and it will use that instead of the default textual output.
+Instead of running prove alone, you can pass it a class implementing formation options and it will use that instead of the default textual output.

 ```